-Since the adoption of the UNCITRAL Model Law by New Zealand in 1996, domestic arbitrations between New Zealand parties have increased considerably.
-The Model Law is now used by most of New Zealand’s trading partners in the Pacific Rim and has enhanced New Zealand’s reputation as both a venue for arbitrations and the location of competent and experienced arbitrators.
+Arbitration is a widely used alternative to court proceedings for resolving commercial disputes, offering confidentiality, efficiency, and flexibility while ensuring a binding decision that is enforceable internationally.
+Since New Zealand adopted the UNCITRAL Model Law in 1996, domestic arbitrations between New Zealand parties have increased considerably.
+The Model Law is now used by most of New Zealand’s trading partners in the Pacific Rim, enhancing the country’s reputation as a venue for arbitration and as a source of competent and experienced arbitrators.

 February 26, 2024